Special-Boo/Cube/README.md

 # Cube
 Cube-Transparent-Rotatable

-[ This application uses a global keyboard hook only for local hotkeys, does not log, store, or transmit any input
+[ This application uses a global keyboard hook only for local hotkeys, does not log, store, or transmit any input.
 If this is a concern,
 modify codes - to without keyboard hooks ]